Spills, Leaks & Odors

 Biological spills

 Cover the area of the spill with absorbent pads or towels, and carefully pour disinfectant around the spill.
 Because the volume of the spill will dilute the disinfectant, a concentrated disinfectant should be used.
-Allow at least a 20-minute contact time.
+Contact time is dependent on the disinfectant used.
+Follow manufacturer’s recommendations for sufficient contact time.

 Note: Pick up any visible sharp objects with tongs and discard in a sharps container (Never use your hands to pick up sharp items).

-ALL spills of biological materials, regardless of biosafety level, must be reported to the Environmental Health & Safety department for the respective campus.
-Extremely large spills should be initially reported to IUPD.
+ALL spills of biological materials, regardless of biosafety level, must be reported to Environmental Health & Safety for the respective campus.

 Gas leaks or releases